 I am not a person with a lot of self-control.
 I would eat up an entire cake I like if no one is watching.
 I am surprised when my baking actually last through the weekend to the Monday when I bring into work to share.

 My mother, on the other hand has the mental discipline of a sticker you can’t peel off no matter how hard you try.
 It doesn’t matter how much she like something.
-She will stop after one serving cuz she super health conscious and weight conscious, you know, Asian moms, she is disappointed that I don’t share the same will of steel.
+She will stop after one serving cuz she is super health and weight conscious, you know, Asian moms, she is disappointed that I don’t share the same will of steel.
 Anyway, recently she told me someone has given her a bag of these snackies and she had some real trouble stopping at just one.
 So she shared it with people she was working with that day.
 Apparently they were fighting over these just to get one more bite.

 Alright?
 Huh.
 Tell me more.

 She managed to secure the recipe from her friend.
 It looks quite simple but there are a lot of ingredients.
 Apparently it is very important the biscuits in this is just right.
 Firm enough to hold texture and crisp enough to provide a crunch.
 I don’t have a single clue what the correct texture is like since all of the recipes I have seen are Chinese and they suggested brands of biscuits I have never heard of.
 So bear in mind this might not be the perfect recreation of the amazing thing that my mom tasted.
 From the photos and descriptions I think Ritz (original flavour) is the closest thing to it so that’s what I did.
 Feel free to experiment with different biscuits available in your area.
 You will be moving it around with an amount of force so anything that crumbles too easily will not work.